hugogirard/durableFunctionFormRecognizer/README.md

 Each instance has its own partition (or slice) of blobs to process.
 For example, if batch size is 1000 and there's 10 instances, every instance will process 100 blobs per execution.

-It starts by sending the whole partition to Form Recognizer and before starting to query for results.
+It starts by sending the whole partition to Form Recognizer before starting to query for results.
 This prevents wasting transactions (which count towards the TPS limit) to query results before Form Recognizer has completed its processing.

 The results are saved to table storage, including the form fields and the OCR of the document.
 In case of a failure, the exception information is also included.
 If the call is throttled by Form Recognizer (transient failure), the processor will automatically retry.